630Dev/ThinkTosh-T470-Skyl4ke/README.md

 **FOR INTEL WIFI USERS ON SEQUOIA:**

-Grab OCLP-Mod from [here](https://github.com/laobamac/OCLP-Mod) and apply root patches for the WiFi to work (Make sure you are connected to the internet before you apply root patches) or use HeliPort + itlwm.kext
+Grab OCLP-Mod from [here](https://github.com/laobamac/OCLP-Mod) and apply root patches for the WiFi to work (Make sure you are connected to the internet with an ethernet cable before you apply root patches) you can skip this step if you have an Intel card and you are using HeliPort + itlwm.kext
 ## My sincere thanks to

 - [Acidanthera](https://github.com/acidanthera)